Megalonaias nervosa

-Megalonaias nervosa is a freshwater mussel species in the family Unionidae.
-Washboard is the common name used for Megalonaias nervosa.
+Megalonaias nervosa, the washboard, is a freshwater mussel species in the family Unionidae.

 Description

 The shell is divided into two valves that are hinged.
 Shell is thick and rectangular in shape and can be compressed or inflated; umbos do not extend above the hinge line (Cicerello, R. and Schuster, G. 2003).
 The cardinal teeth are large and serrated, while the lateral teeth are long and curved.
 Shell color ranges from dark brown to black and is covered with small bumps and has fluted ridges: nacre is white to gray color.